mwat56/sessions/README.md

 	sessions.SetSessionTTL(aTTL int)

 with `aTTL` seconds as the new time-to-life.
-You can get the current TTL by calling
+You can get the current TTL (in seconds) by calling

 	ttl := sessions.SessionTTL()